areif-dev/product-crossref/plan.md

     - If the cost has gone down or stayed the same, change nothing

 ## Todo
-- [ ] Only mark a product as a duplicate if the "duplicates" have different skus
+- [x] Only mark a product as a duplicate if the "duplicates" have different skus
+- [ ] try looking up products by alt skus